 Life in flux

 This time period of isolation is oddly normal for us.
-This is what I call “life in flux,” and it’s a bitch.
-Living in a period of uncertainty, with no end in sight, no resolution, and an endless cascade of fear (I’m high risk) is stressful, to say the least.
-We’ve been living like this for the last year, and frankly, I’m tired of it.
+This is what I call “life in flux,” and it’s horrible.
+Living in a period of uncertainty, with no end in sight, no resolution and an endless cascade of fear (I’m high risk) is stressful, to say the least.
+Due to how frightening it is out in public places, we’ve been advised to wear facemasks to try and prevent us from spreading the virus.
+We’ve seen a kn95 mask that might be ideal for putting on when we go out, perhaps I’ll have to purchase one.
+It’s so important that all people follow advice like that, especially when it could potentially save lives.

 Not that I can do anything about it, of course.
 Life handed us this mess and we’re trying to stay afloat, trying to avoid a furlough, keep the kids calm, and manage our own anxieties.
 This sucks.